PHOTO: Jessica Roybal

 Modern Albuquerque's mission is to document, promote, preserve and educate the public about the presence of modernist architecture and public art in the city of Albuquerque and the state of New Mexico.

-In the fall of 2019, the co-founders held a mini-symposium, inviting colleagues, partners and fellow architecture, design, and history enthusiasts to envision Modern Albuquerque's transformation into an educational non-profit.
+In the fall of 2019, the co-founders held a mini-symposium, inviting colleagues, partners, and fellow architecture, design, and history enthusiasts to envision Modern Albuquerque's transformation into an educational non-profit.
 Modern Albuquerque reorganized as a New Mexico non-profit organization in January 2020, welcoming eight members to its initial Board of Directors including its co-founders.
-As a new non-profit, the organization has expanded its mission to encompass modernist architecture before and beyond the mid-century period, art installations and landscape design and aims to build upon its reputation as Haver describes it, as"a museum without walls, but a lot of exteriors."
+As a new non-profit, the organization expanded its mission to encompass modernist architecture before and beyond the mid-century period, art installations, and landscape design.

 Modern Albuquerque's logo is inspired by an illuminated yucca that once adorned the former Kistler-Collister department store during the holiday season.
 You can see it in a postcard from the Nancy Tucker Postcard Collection.